The Wave (company): Development

 The founder of the project is Nick Hounsfield.
 The project was named "The Wave: Bristol" in 2012, initially focusing on a site next to the Portway in Bristol.
 This site was rejected as it was not big enough.
 A 70 acre site on farmland at Easter Compton was selected in 2013, with artificial wave generation technology supplied by the Spanish company Wavegarden.
-A sustainability agenda for The Wave was created by Chris Hines MBE.
+A sustainability agenda for The Wave was created by Chris Hines.